IdoTauman/Mehadrin/README.md

 C standard library functions are currently in english only.
 You should set the locale inside your main functions with `setlocale(LC_ALL, "");` if you are using hebrew strings.

+You currently can't add preprocessor directives inside the .ל source, if you need a specific include add that to the file generated with -k and compile manually.